 - Breathing problems may happen.
 Preterm babies may be born before their lungs have started making surfactant.
-Surfactant is the liquid that helps your baby's lungs stay expanded when he takes a deep breath.
-He may not be strong enough to breathe on his own and may need help to breathe.
+Surfactant is the liquid that helps your baby's lungs stay expanded when he or she takes a deep breath.
+He or she may not be strong enough to breathe on his or her own and may need help to breathe.
 Your baby may have periods of apnea, or no breathing.
 This is normal in a preemie.
 It usually gets better as the baby gets older.

 - Feeding problems are common in preterm babies.
 A preemie may have a hard time sucking and swallowing.
-He may need to be fed through a tube that is inserted into his stomach or intestines.
+He or she may need to be fed through a tube that is inserted into his or her stomach or intestines.
 Some preemies cannot be fed through their stomach or intestines.
 This happens because their digestive system is not developed, or they are too sick.
 These babies may be fed through an IV until they are well enough to get nutrition into their stomach.
-Your baby may also have reflux, or the movement of fluid backwards from his stomach and into his esophagus.
+Your baby may also have reflux, or the movement of fluid backwards from his or her stomach and into his or her esophagus.
 This is very common in preemies, and usually does not need treatment.

 - Digestive problems may happen.
 Your baby's intestines may become injured or swollen.
 This may lead to an infection or a hole in your baby's intestines.
 Your baby may need surgery to fix the hole.

 - Eye and hearing problems may happen.
 Most eye problems get better on their own.
-Your baby may have a decrease in his vision or hearing.
+Your baby may have a decrease in his or her vision or hearing.

 - Jaundice happens when bilirubin builds up in your baby's blood.
 Bilirubin is a yellow liquid that gets into the blood when red blood cells get broken down.
 The liver usually helps the body get rid of bilirubin.
 A preemie's liver has trouble getting rid of bilirubin.
 This may cause your baby's eyes and skin to look yellow.

 - Low red blood cell counts , also known as anemia, may happen.
 A preemie cannot make red blood cells quickly.
 Red blood cells carry oxygen to organs and tissues.
-If your baby is anemic, he may also have trouble with his oxygen levels.
+If your baby is anemic, he or she may also have trouble with his or her oxygen levels.

 - Control of body temperature is difficult for a premature baby.
-He may have problems staying warm because he does not have enough fat tissue.
+He or she may have problems staying warm because he or she does not have enough fat tissue.

 - Infection is a greater risk for a preterm baby.
-His immune system is not fully developed and he cannot fight germs.
-His blood may also lack antibodies that help prevent infections.
-He may develop infections anywhere in his body.
+His or her immune system is not fully developed and he or she cannot fight germs.
+His or her blood may also lack antibodies that help prevent infections.
+He or she may develop infections anywhere in his or her body.

 How will my baby be cared for after birth?

-Your baby may be cared for in the neonatal intensive care unit (NICU) after he is born.
-He will be closely monitored, and treated, for problems.
-He may need any of the following:
+Your baby may be cared for in the neonatal intensive care unit (NICU) after he or she is born.
+He or she will be closely monitored, and treated, for problems.
+He or she may need any of the following:

 - An incubator or special lights will help your baby stay warm and get rid of jaundice.

 - A monitor will record your baby's heart rate and oxygen levels.
 Your baby's blood pressure will also be monitored.
-You may see wires connected to your baby's chest and a wire attached to a sticker on his hand or foot.
+You may see wires connected to your baby's chest and a wire attached to a sticker on his or her hand or foot.
 Healthcare providers will always be near your baby.
-If his monitor alarms they may gently tap him.
-This may make him breathe better and increase his heart rate.
+If his or her monitor alarms they may gently tap him or her.
+This may make him or her breathe better and increase his or her heart rate.

 - An IV may be used to give your baby fluids, medicine, or nutrition.

-- Oxygen or a ventilator may be needed to help your baby breathe and increase the oxygen levels in his blood.
-Your baby may get oxygen through a mask placed over his nose and mouth or through small tubes placed in his nostrils.
-If he cannot breathe well on his own, pressure will be given through the tubes in his nose to help keep his airways open.
-If he needs more help to breathe, an endotracheal tube may be inserted through his mouth and into his lungs.
-It will be attached to a ventilator, or a machine that will breathe for him until he can breathe on his own.
+- Oxygen or a ventilator may be needed to help your baby breathe and increase the oxygen levels in his or her blood.
+Your baby may get oxygen through a mask placed over his or her nose and mouth or through small tubes placed in his or her nostrils.
+If he or she cannot breathe well on his or her own, pressure will be given through the tubes in his or her nose to help keep his or her airways open.
+If he or she needs more help to breathe, an endotracheal tube may be inserted through his or her mouth and into his or her lungs.
+It will be attached to a ventilator, or a machine that will breathe for him or her until he or she can breathe on his or her own.

 - Blood tests and glucose checks may be needed to check for infection and monitor blood sugar levels.
 These tests may also give information about your baby's overall health.
 Blood tests will help healthcare providers decide what care your baby needs.

 - Blood transfusions may be needed to increase the number of your baby's red blood cells.
-More red blood cells may help increase your baby's oxygen levels and get him off a ventilator or oxygen.
-A blood transfusion may also increase his blood pressure and the blood flow to his organs.
+More red blood cells may help increase your baby's oxygen levels and get him or her off a ventilator or oxygen.
+A blood transfusion may also increase his or her blood pressure and the blood flow to his or her organs.

 - Medicines may be given to treat heart or lung problems.
-Your baby may need medicine to increase his blood pressure, or to help him breathe more regularly.
+Your baby may need medicine to increase his or her blood pressure, or to help him or her breathe more regularly.
 Medicine may also be given to help treat an infection or other problems.
 Premature babies may be given extra vitamins and iron.

 - Surgery may be needed to fix any problems that do not get better on their own or with other treatments.